christopherseaman/datasci_217/04/index.md

 - `qstat`: Check job status

 ---
-# CUDA and GPU Computing
+## CUDA and GPU Computing

-We'll hopefully get to do something with this in Paperspace later in the course
+We'll hopefully get work with this more later in the course

 - CUDA (Compute Unified Device Architecture)
   - NVIDIA's parallel computing platform and API model